EI-CoreBioinformatics/mikado/docs/Usage/Configure.rst

 .. _max-regression:

 * max_regression: this parameter is a float comprised between 0 and 1.
 TransDecoder will sometimes output open ORFs even in the presence of an in-frame start codon.
 Mikado can try to "regress" along the ORF until it finds one such start codon.
 This parameter imposes how much Mikado will regress, in percentage of the cDNA length.

+.. _codon-table:

+* codon_table: this parameter indicates the codon table to use.
+We use the `NCBI nomenclature <https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi>`, with a variation:
+  * the code "0" is added to indicate a variation on the standard code (identifier "1"), which differs only in that only "ATG" is considered as a valid start codon.
+This is because *in silico* ORF predictions tend to over-predict the presence of non-standard "ATG" codons, which are rare in nature.

 * max_target_seqs: equivalent to the BLAST+ parameter of the same name - it indicates the maximum number of discrete hits that can be assigned to one sequence in the database.
 * procs: number of processors to use.
 Most important for serialising BLAST+ files.
 * single_thread: boolean, if set to *true* it will forcibly disable multi-threading.
 Useful mostly for debugging purposes.